 Mango TV, HD Playbox and U Play are amongst the most popular of the pirate apps in Thailand, but it would be wrong to assume this is just a problem confined to Thailand.
 Every time you widen the focus out you come across more.
 As the AVIA’s Asia Video Industry Report 2019 states “Asia Pacific has some of the most egregious consumers of pirated content in the world” and while the percentage of ISD users in The Philippines might ‘only’ be 28%, given the population differences between the countries it is a similar number showing around 30 million people.

-The report also highlights recent Digital TV Research data that states online TV and movie piracy worldwide will cost the content industry an estimated $37.4 billion in lost revenue this year, rising to $51.6 billion by 2022 (though it is worth pointing out that these figures don’t include sports — an increasing focus for pirate activity as illegal live streaming becomes more prevalent — or Pay-TV).
+The report also highlights recent Digital TV Research data that states online movie and TV piracy worldwide will cost the content industry an estimated $37.4 billion in lost revenue this year, rising to $51.6 billion by 2022 (though it is worth pointing out that these figures don’t include sports — an increasing focus for pirate activity as illegal live streaming becomes more prevalent — or Pay-TV).
 In fact, while the 2022 figure is alarming, as the graph below shows this is a significant deceleration of the current trend.
 If the current scale of losses is projected forward the number is closer to the $60 billion mark.

 Action Against Video Piracy